NYC Mayor Michael Bloomberg (photo by Colby Hamilton/WNYC)

-Mayor Michael Bloomberg says the city’s long awaited bike share program won’t launch in July for technical reasons.
+Mayor Michael Bloomberg offered the first explanation Thursday for why the city’s bike share program won’t launch in July: technical reasons.

-At a ribbon cutting ceremony for new apartments in the Sugar Hill section of Manhattan, the mayor was asked when the program was going to be up and running — and what the problems were.
+At a ribbon cutting ceremony in Harlem's Sugar Hill, the mayor was asked when the program was going to be up and running — and what the problems were.